Tuners are listed alphabetically by manufacturer

 (1988, $500, photo, brochure, front panel operation, owner's manual part 1, part 2, service manual part 1, part 2, schematic, parts)

 Read our panelist JohnC's favorable comparison of the TU-800 to the Sansui TU-X701 and TU-X711 in our writeup on the X701.
 Our contributor Paul E. says, "I've got quite a few tuners (although not as many as a lot of people), but if I could only keep one, it would be the TU-800.
 It has superb sound quality, and the super-narrow filters mean it is good for DXing without needing any modifications."
 However, our panelist Ray's TU-800 finished fourth in a DXing shootout that you can read about in our Technics ST-S8 writeup.
+Our contributor Tim compares a modded TU-800 to a couple of other top modded tuners on our Shootouts 2.0 page, where you can also find extensive before-and-after technical comments from Bill Ammons.
 The TU-800 usually sells for $75-200 on eBay.
 [BF][BF]

 The following is the text of a Denon sales brochure on the TU-800, as retyped by an eBay seller: